lucaszischka/BottomSheet/README.md

 The ViewModifiers are used to customise the look and feel of the BottomSheet.

-`.accountForKeyboardHeight(Bool)`: Adds padding to the bottom of the main content when the keyboard appears so all of the main content is visible.
+`.enableAccountingForKeyboardHeight(Bool)`: Adds padding to the bottom of the main content when the keyboard appears so all of the main content is visible.
 - If the height of the sheet is smaller than the height of the keyboard, this modifier will not make the content visible.
 - This modifier is not available on Mac, because it would not make sense there.